Click to see how the whole

 ♦ Titusville completed a Trail Town Master Plan in 2013.

-♦ Corry and Spartansburg completed initial TT assessments.
+♦ Corry and Spartansburg completed assessments and is

 ♦ Two Trail Town Summits have been held for local businesses.